Environment of Saudi Arabia: Deforestation and desertification

 Urbanization, expansion of agriculture, and energy consumption contribute to deforestation.
 Wood is the primary natural resource used in local communities.
 Studies show that wood is often used inefficiently by people living in rural, traditional housing.
 Saudi Arabia's growing population increases food insecurity.
 In turn, forests are cleared at higher rates to make more area for agriculture.
 Deforestation occurs both legally and illegally.
 Research on woodland conservation shows that there are few initiatives taking place to slow deforestation.

 Increasing global temperatures are projected to accelerate desertification within Saudi Arabia.
 Desertification will have a variety of impacts on the country's population.
 Desertification limits residential expansion and prevents small scale farmers from gaining access to lands.
 The growing industrial agriculture sector contributes to desertification.
 Mass monoculture disrupts soil processes and depletes the fertile soils on nutrients.
 The expansion of industrial agriculture misuses the scarce water resources available to Saudi Arabian farmers.
 This practice depletes naturally fertile land of water, leading to desertification as well.

+Coastal erosion

+Carbon cycles can contribute to the rising of sea levels and other physical changes in the environment.
+High transfer of carbon between bodies of water contributes to the rising sea levels on the coast of Saudi Arabia.
+Along with coastal sea levels rising, evidence of coastal erosion, and changing storm patterns are also evident.
+As a consequence of sea levels rising, there is flooding on the coastal districts of the provinces of Jeddah, Yanbu, Rabigh and Gizan, which are the most vulnerable to coastal flooding and erosion because of their location on the Western coast of Saudi Arabia, on the Red sea.

+Specifically, in Jeddah, in November 2009 and again in 2022 the city experienced flooding along the coast due to changes in weather patterns consisting of thunderstorms and heavy rain.
+Of Jeddah's coast range total, the flooded areas range from 8.3-1398 km2.
+Jeddah has what is considered a more flat landscape, which makes it more vulnerable to rising sea levels.

+The areas on the Western Coast in Jeddah that are at mean sea level are 165 km2 and the area above mean sea level is 4405 km2.

+In terms of infrastructure in Jeddah, green, built-up/ road, as well as industrial infrastructure has not been impacted by the rising sea levels, making this area somewhat secure from sea levels rising.
+Research on Sea Levels and land use can be challenging due to the difficulty of projecting future changes that are accurate and consistent with each other, as well as gathering data that is extensive and reliable.